firecracker-microvm/firecracker-go-sdk/README.md

 ### CNI
 If a VM is configured with a CNI-configured network interface, by default CNI configuration files will be sought from `/etc/cni/conf.d` and CNI plugins will be sought under `/opt/cni/bin` (both of these values can be overridden via API fields).
+CNI network lists must be specified in a configuration file at this time.

 It's currently highly recommended to use CNI configuration that includes [tc-redirect-tap](cni/Makefile) as a chained plugin.
 This will allow you to